-Ref Terms Description Shell a Shell and core (non-residential and residential institutions only) CN1 Applicable assessment criteria Thermal comfort simulation: criteria 1 to 4 assessment enterna Shell only: This issue is not applicable.
+Ref Terms Description Shell a Shell and core (non-residential and residential institutions only) CN1 Applicable assessment criteria Thermal comfort simulation: criteria 1 to 4 Shell only: This issue is not applicable.
 Shell and core: All criteria relevant to the building type and function apply.
 Adaptability - for a projected climate change scenario: criteria 5 to 8 Shell only: These criteria are not applicable.
-Shell only: These criteria are not applicable.
 Shell and core: All criteria relevant to the building type and function apply.
-Thermal zoning and controls: criteria 9 to11 Both options: These criteria are not applicable.
-CN1.1 Thermal comfort Shell and core: simulation.
+Thermal zoning and controls: criteria 9 to 11 Both options: These criteria are not applicable.
+CN1.1 Thermal comfort simulation.
 See criterion 1 to 4.
-Assumptions in the model for dynamic building simulation must be reasonable and represent typical use patterns and loads given the parameters and function of the building.
+Shell and core: Assumptions in the model for dynamic building simulation must be reasonable and represent typical use patterns and loads given the parameters and function of the building.
 Note that thermal comfort simulation may need to be completed on the basis of a typical notional layout.